 Bullet points.
-They’re everyone’s favorite way to break up lots of content.
-And it’s no wonder, since bulleted lists frequently highlight important information.
+They’re everyone’s favorite way to break up lots of content and highlight important information.

-But the minus to that plus is that bullets don’t present information in a way that offers much context for learners, nor do bullets invite learners to really engage with the content you’re sharing.
-In fact, bullet points are associated more with boring presentations that “tell,” as opposed to stimulating, thought-provoking experiences that “show.”
+But the minus to that plus is that bullets don’t present information in a way that offers much context for learners, nor do they invite learners to really engage with the content.
+In fact, bullet points are more typically associated with tedious presentations that “tell,” as opposed to stimulating experiences that “show.”

 Effective e-learning is all about grabbing learners’ attention and getting them to think, which makes it pretty clear that bullets are less than optimal.
 So what are some other options?
-Below are five simple ideas.
+Below are five simple ideas to try.

 Rely on Images

-One of the easiest ways to move beyond bullets is to swap them out for something more visually stimulating and easier to absorb, like in the before-and-after slide below.
+One of the easiest ways to move beyond bullets is to swap them out for something more visually stimulating and easier to absorb, like in the “after” slide below.

-Before, the entire tone of this slide is lackluster and pedantic, and some of the bullets are redundant.
-In the “after” slide, on the right, duplicate bullets are collapsed, tips are grouped around a relevant image, and we’ve got a snappy headline that’s a little more action-oriented.
+The entire tone of the “before” slide is lackluster and pedantic, and some of the bullets are redundant.
+By contrast, the “after” slide collapses duplicate bullets, groups tips around a relevant image, and engages learners with a snappy headline that’s a little more action-oriented.

 Use a Clickable Image